KayaEnis/padicHeights/README.md

 **Files**

 * The quadratic Chabauty example 5.5 can be computed by running qchabauty_example.sage from the subfolder QCExample in Sage.
 The final part of the computation requires magma.
+* The local heights away from p in Examples 5.3 and 5.4 can be computed using local Neron functions by running example_5_3.sage and example_5_4.sage in the folder NeronExamples.